 Some analysts claim that the decontamination standards for radiological cleanup are too strict, and that much of the cost associated with an RDD attack would come from removal of radiological material that has little health impact.
 They assert that the required decontamination under current standards would likely create large amounts of waste.
 Contaminated buildings might need to be destroyed and the rubble removed.
 Others view the EPA standard as ensuring that no adverse health effects arise from long-term exposure to RDD residue.
-Also, as experts claim an RDD attack may have a significant psychological component due to public anxiety about radiation exposure, even if radiation exposure is so low as to not cause acute health effects, adherence to a stricter standard might be necessary for public confidence.
+Adherence to a stricter decontamination standard might also serve to reduce public anxieties arising from the psychological component of an RDD attack.26

-&lt;sup>21 For example, see Richard L. Garwin, "The Technology of Megaterror," Technology Review, September 1, 2002.
+21 For example, see Richard L. Garwin, "The Technology of Megaterror," Technology Review, September 1, 2002.